bushblade/Mern-Ecommerce/notes.md

 remove storing of userInfo in LS - stick with cookie to fetch userInfo.

+If a user logs out then cart items and shipping address stay the same as what is in LS, so would be pretty janky if a new user logs in on the same machine.

 ## Things changed

 Used Snowpack instead of CRA for faster development.